Vinod-com/Pomodoro-Timer/PROMPT.md

   units bug, not a code-branch difference (there is only ever one file): box-shadow px vs. SVG viewBox units.
 Fixed with a live clientWidth-based scale factor plus a ResizeObserver — see "Sparkle field" above
+- Tomato story trigger relocated from a standalone element at the bottom of the page to inline inside the H1, replacing the first "O".
+Three details had to change together: the tooltip's popup direction flipped from opening upward (`bottom: 130%`) to opening downward (`top: 130%`), since the trigger now sits at the top of the screen, not the bottom;
+  `vertical-align` needed a *positive* value (0.1em) to lift the emoji up to the letters' baseline — emoji glyphs carry built-in space below them that makes a naive 0 or negative vertical-align sit too low; and the H1's letter-spacing (5px) only adds a gap *after* each character, so giving the trigger span `letter-spacing: 0` (needed to stop the emoji itself from stretching) also silently removed the gap that would have followed it before the next letter — fixed with an explicit `margin-right: 5px` on the span to restore that missing gap and center the tomato between the letters on either side
+- Story popup mobile mis-centering — traced to `position: absolute` anchored on an inline element misbehaving on narrow screens; fixed by switching to viewport-relative `position: fixed`.
+See "Story popup — parchment scroll design" above for the full explanation
+- Scrollbar hover reverting to browser-default gray — traced to modern Chrome's standardized `scrollbar-color` property silently overriding the explicit `::-webkit-scrollbar-thumb:hover` color; fixed by only using the `-webkit` pseudo-element system, not both.
+See "Story popup" above

 ## Editing workflow
 Edit locally in Notepad → Ctrl+S (plain, never Save As, to preserve